0

 Kids playing outdoors get more physical activity and interact with this microbial world directly when they touch the earth or roll around on grassy fields.
 They unknowingly invite beneficial bacteria into their bodies - something akin to taking probiotics.

-Certain soil-dwelling bacteria might even act as natural antidepressants, according to a study published in Neuroscience journal.
+Certain soil-dwelling bacteria might even act as natural antidepressants.
 So next time your child wants outdoor playtime?
 Let them dig right in.

 The Gut-Brain Connection and Outdoor Play

 There's a unique relationship between your gut, brain, and the outdoors.
-This is often called the gut-brain axis - an essential communication pathway in our bodies.
+This is often called the gut-brain connection, which is an essential communication pathway in our bodies.

 Gut Microbes and Immunity